-This site gives details of the Concerts and Lectures at the Historic Tabernacle in Logan, Utah that are sponsored by Cache Community Connections.
+This site gives details of the Concerts and Lectures temporarily at the Logan 1st ward 89 South 200 West in Logan, Utah that are sponsored by Cache Community Connections.
 Included are monthly events and the 10-week Summer Noon Music Series and 2-week Christmas Music Series.

 Concert Series Scheduler: Tabernacleconcerts@gmail.com